chipster/chipster-openshift/k3s/README.md

 bash deploy.bash -f ~/values.yaml
 ```

 Update operating system packages on the host (including Ansible).
-These commands give you the latest updates of the current Ubuntu 20.04.
-Ubuntu releases LTS (Long Term Support) versions every two years and each version receives updates for five years.
-We minimize migration work by skipping every other LTS release.
-For example, we are using now Ubuntu 20.04 and plan to upgrade to Ubuntu 24.04 after it is released in April 2024.
-We'll send a notification on the [chipster-tech email list](https://chipster.rahtiapp.fi/contact) when we have tested the migration.
-Until then we recommend staying in the current Ubuntu 20.04 version.
+These commands give you the latest updates of the Ubuntu 20.04.
+Our plan is to migrate next to Ubuntu 24.04 after it's released.
+We recommend staying in the Ubuntu version 20.04 until we have tested the migration.

 TODO Prevent Ubuntu from advertising `do-release-upgrade` at login?